-In late August, the US Department of Interior (DOI) announced it awarded 24 states $560 million from the Bipartisan Infrastructure Law (BIL) to plug over 10,000 wells, reclaim well sites, and measure methane emissions.
-In January, DOI announced that 26 states were eligible for $25 million each, or $650 million of the $775 million in Initial Grants as part of BIL.* The Initial Grants are the first of three tranches of state grant awards under the new federal program to plug orphaned wells that also include Formula Grants ($2 billion) and Performance Grants ($1.5 billion) that will be allocated in the years ahead.
+In August of 2022, the US Department of Interior (DOI) announced it awarded 24 states $560 million from the Bipartisan Infrastructure Law (BIL) to plug over 10,000 wells, reclaim well sites, and measure methane emissions.
+In January of last year, DOI announced that 26 states were eligible for $25 million each, or $650 million of the $775 million in Initial Grants as part of BIL.* The Initial Grants are the first of three tranches of state grant awards under the new federal program to plug orphaned wells that also include Formula Grants ($2 billion) and Performance Grants ($1.5 billion) that will be allocated in the years ahead.

 While WVDEP usually selects what wells contractors must plug in well plugging contracts, WVDEP is now requiring contractors to identify, inspect, and prioritize which documented and undocumented wells to plug and which wells sites to reclaim.
 WVDEP has identified a total of 5,434 documented orphaned wells across the six geographical regions.
 While contractors are free to choose any documented or undocumented orphaned well in the region that they want to plug, at least one-quarter of the wells they plug are required to be “Class 1 wells” that “pose an immediate threat to human health, safety, or the environment” or are an “impediment to the development of mineral resources.”
 Class 1 wells would most likely include hazardous wells that are leaking large amounts of methane or other volatile organic compounds (VOCs) or that need to be plugged so a high-volume fracking well or coal mine can be developed.